Graduate Studies Forms

 Generally, the decision of the dean will be final.
 However, the student may choose to appeal to the Office of Graduate and Undergraduate Studies, if and only if, s/he is able to present substantial new evidence to support a claim of academic injustice.
-The student initiates the review by submitting a Request for Grade Review Form (available on the Graduate Forms Page) within ten working days of the dean’s decision.
+The student initiates the review by submitting a Request for Grade Review Form (available on the Graduate Studies web site) within ten working days of the dean’s decision.
 The Associate Dean of Graduate Studies will refer the request to the Graduate Academic Standing and Appeal Committee, which is chaired by the Dean of Graduate and Undergraduate Studies, for review.
 The committee will consider all relevant materials in its review.
 Once the committee has met and made its determination, the student will be informed of its decision.
 The decision of the Graduate Academic Standing and Appeal Committee is final and there are no further steps for appeal.

 Exemptions to Policies, Regulations, or Requirements

 Students requesting exceptions to policies, regulations or requirements must write a clear and concise statement describing the requested exception, including evidence supported by a rationale.
-This request must be submitted to the Associate Dean of Graduate Studies (Taylor Hall, Room 105) along with an “Exception to Policy” form signed by the student and the student’s faculty adviser.
+This request must be submitted to the Assistant Dean of Graduate Studies (Taylor Hall, Room 105) along with an “Exception to Policy” form signed by the student and the student’s faculty adviser.

 Code of Academic Responsibility